 19. Fat Cat

 A derogatory term - describes a person who has acted dishonorably to achieve wealth.

 To be continually fighting or arguing with someone.

 To smile broadly, in a very self-satisfied way.

-Used when referring to someone has very little to say for themselves.
-The origins of this idiomatic saying are unclear.
-Possibly originated from stories of witches whose cat would steal the tongue of their victims to prevent them from telling others.
+A phrase used when referring to someone who has very little to say for themselves.
+The origins of this idiomatic saying remain unclear.
+It possibly originated from stories of witches whose cats would steal the tongue of their victims to prevent them from telling others.